orange-cloudfoundry/aggregadantur/README.md

       # Set the issuer which create the token (normally the same url as auth.oauth2.token_url
       issuer: https://localhost:8080/oauth/token
       # Set to true to not verify token expiration from current time
-      # timezone can be an issue for verifying epire time, this is anyway check after that
+      # timezone can be an issue for verifying expire time, this is anyway checked after that
       not_verify_expire: false
     - alg: RS256
       secret: "secret public key"